-The third annual “Dirty Kiln Trail Races at Canoe Creek State Park” brought to you by Allegheny Trailrunners, Inc. will be Saturday, April 5th, 2014!
-WE ARE A "TRAIL RUNNER MAGAZINE" RACE SERIES EVENT!
+Registration for 2017 is now open!
+The sixth annual “Dirty Kiln Trail Races at Canoe Creek State Park” brought to you by Allegheny Trailrunners, Inc. will be Saturday, April 8th, 2017!
 Trail runners will have a choice to run the 5-mile course up Moore’s Hill and around the lake.
 The half-marathon course will go around the park a second time but on a more hilly and challenging half-marathon course!
 Both courses have a lot of variety of trails from wide paths, winding singletrack, stream crossings and mud… lots of mud.

 Course maps, descriptions, photos and more are on the website - http://www.alleghenytrailrunners.com/dirty-kiln-trail-race/